Quantum computing: Modular and distributed architectures

+each module contains a limited number of qubits, and the modules are interconnected through quantum channels (for example, optical fibres) and classical communication links, forming a single logical computing system.

+In one strategy, the quantum logic between qubits in different modules is applied using quantum gate teleportation, using remote entanglement between the modules, but local operations and measurements within each module, and classical communication of measurement outcomes.
+Quantum algorithms distributed across a photonic network link between trapped-ion modules, as well as teleported two-qubit gates between remote solid-state qubit registers based on nitrogen-vacancy centers in diamond, were demonstrated in 2025.

+High rate and high fidelity remote entanglement generation across the network is the core challenge in distributed protocols.
+Quantum sensing may became integral to a distributed quantum computer.

 Quantum supremacy

-Physicist John Preskill coined the term quantum supremacy to describe the engineering feat of demonstrating that a programmable quantum device can solve a problem beyond the capabilities of state-of-the-art classical computers.
-The problem need not be useful, so some view the quantum supremacy test only as a potential future benchmark.
+John Preskill coined the term quantum supremacy to describe the engineering feat of demonstrating that a programmable quantum device can solve a problem beyond the capabilities of classical computers.
+The problem need not be useful, so quantum supremacy test may be just a future benchmark.

-In October 2019, Google AI Quantum, with the help of NASA, became the first to claim to have achieved quantum supremacy by performing calculations on the Sycamore quantum computer more than 3,000,000 times faster than they could be done on Summit, generally considered the world's fastest computer.
-This claim has been subsequently challenged: IBM has stated that Summit can perform samples much faster than claimed, and researchers have since developed better algorithms for the sampling problem used to claim quantum supremacy, giving substantial reductions to the gap between Sycamore and classical supercomputers and even beating it.
+In October 2019, Google Quantum AI, with the help of NASA, became the first to claim to have achieved quantum supremacy by performing calculations on the Sycamore quantum computer more than 3,000,000 times faster than they could be done on Summit, then generally considered the world's fastest computer.
+This claim was challenged: IBM stated that Summit can perform samples much faster than claimed.
+Researchers later developed better quantum algorithms for the sampling problem, possibly beating Summit.

-In December 2020, a group at USTC implemented a type of Boson sampling on 76 photons with a photonic quantum computer, Jiuzhang, to demonstrate quantum supremacy.
-The authors claim that a classical contemporary supercomputer would require a computational time of 600 million years to generate the number of samples their quantum processor can generate in 20 seconds.
+In December 2020, a group at USTC implemented a type of boson sampling on 76 photons with a photonic quantum computer, Jiuzhang, seeking quantum supremacy.
+The authors claimed that a classical computer would require 600 million years to generate the number of samples their quantum processor generated in 20 seconds.

-Claims of quantum supremacy have generated hype around quantum computing, but they are based on contrived benchmark tasks that do not directly imply useful real-world applications.
+Hyped claims of quantum supremacy, were based on tasks that do not directly imply real-world applications.

-In January 2024, a study published in Physical Review Letters provided direct verification of quantum supremacy experiments by computing exact amplitudes for experimentally generated bitstrings using a new-generation Sunway supercomputer, demonstrating a significant leap in simulation capability built on a multiple-amplitude tensor network contraction algorithm.
-This development underscores the evolving landscape of quantum computing, highlighting both the progress and the complexities involved in validating quantum supremacy claims.
+A January 2024 study reported verification of quantum supremacy experiments by computing exact amplitudes for experimentally generated bitstrings using a Sunway supercomputer, demonstrating a significant leap in simulation capability built on a multiple-amplitude tensor network contraction algorithm.